Raev0/DAD/README.md

 # -Desktop-Automation-Demo
-Todd and Marco‘s PlayGround for useful desktop scripts
+PlayGround for useful desktop scripts and examples